JanekPA/Unusual-Holidays-Calendar/README.md

 General project description:

-"Unusual Holidays Calendar" it's a mobile application with a functionality of a calendar and planner, which contains information and trivia about holidays on every day.
+"Unusual Holidays Calendar" is a mobile application with a functionality of a calendar and planner, which contains information and trivia about holidays on every day.
 It also offers reminder functions and is helpful in implementing plans for a given day.